-Article (38) of the Labour Law stipulates that:
+Article (38) of the Labour Law in Qatar stipulates that:

 “The service contract shall be made in writing and attested by the Department of Labour and shall comprise three copies, one copy to be delivered to each of the parties and the third copy to be deposited with the Department.

 The service contract shall specify the terms concerning the labour relationship between its two parties and in particular shall contain the following:-